greyhats13/phl-store/README.md

 We will secure secrets using ArgoCD Vault Plugin (AVP) with AWS Secrets Manager.
 Here are the steps:
-	1. Install ArgoCD and AVP on EKS
+	1. Install ArgoCD & AVP on EKS
-	•	We already installed ArgoCD on our EKS cluster and added the ArgoCD Vault Plugin (AVP).
+	•	We already installed ArgoCD on our EKS cluster & added the ArgoCD Vault Plugin (AVP).
 	2. Set Up IAM Policy for AVP
 	•	To use AVP, ArgoCD repo server needs permission to read secrets from Secrets Manager.
 First, we create an IAM policy: